sbernheim4/ns/README.md

 # Getting Started

 In one terminal tab:
-`npm i && docker-compose up`

-In another terminal tab:
+`docker-compose up`

+If the `client` container complains about the package `cross-env`, stop and restart the containers and it should work the second time.

+Once that is up and running in another terminal tab run:

-`cd client && npm run gen:dev`
+`cd client && npm i && npm run gen:dev`

 ## Client Application
 [Client Application](http://localhost:3000)